EyasuTeshome/shifttracker/becoming-a-remote-professional/project-updates-at-microverse.md

 - What are you doing now until the next update?
 - Do you need help from someone else on the team?
 Do you have any questions?
 Are you blocked in some way?
 Be sure to tag relevant people in your response.

+### Where will I give my project updates?
+You will receive a reminder in your group project team's Slack channel, and you should put your project updates there.